 Ask a professional

 If you want more peace of mind that your sum insured is accurate, it may be useful for you to get a professional to assess your property.
 This is strongly recommended for large (>500sqm), high value (>$2m) or architecturally designed homes.

-QV and Construction Cost Consultants can provide residential valuations at a competitive price for NZPA customers.
+Construction Cost Consultants can provide residential valuations at a competitive price for NZPA customers.

 Alternatively find other registered professionals such as:

 The good news is the Cordell Sum Sure calculator is easy to use and is a good place to start.
 It’s helpful in giving you an estimated figure of the cost to rebuild your home based on construction costs, allowances for professional fees, demolition, removal of debris and GST.

 How Cordell Sum Sure Calculator works

 All you need to do is to pop your address in and it will generate an estimated cost for rebuilding your home.
 If the calculator prepopulates any incorrect information in its initial calculation, you can make changes manually so it provides a more realistic estimate for your home.